Data Centers in Denpasar

 - Epidemic: Moderate (7.4/10)

 Other risks, such as tropical cyclones and droughts, are minor for digital infrastructure in this location.
-High-risk scores are addressed by local building codes and site-specific mitigation strategies.
+High-risk scores are addressed by local building codes and the use of purpose-built, hardened facilities.